Andalucía at Its Finest

 _________________________________________________________________

-Route rating / Difficulty level: Covering a total of 215 km by bike and on foot, this tour offers a diverse range of experiences.
+Route rating / Difficulty level: Covering a total of approximately 134 miles (215 km) by bike and on foot, this tour offers a diverse range of experiences.
 Days 3 and 6 are particularly enjoyable, as they follow converted railway lines, now transformed into smooth and scenic bike paths.
 The remaining days take you through rolling hills, with more downhill than uphill sections, on quiet country roads.

 _________________________________________________________________